camlspotter/plebeia/README.md

 The contents of a value are stored from the last cell chunk in the list whose cdr index is 0.
 The head of cell chunk list carries the last part of the contents.

+### Link

+Hash-consing can break the invariant of the internal node: neither of its sub-nodes is stored at the previous cell of it.
+To work around this, a special Link node with tag -254 is introduced to keep the invariant.
+One of the sub-nodes are connected to the internal node via a link node which is placed in the previous cell of the internal node.

 ### Bud